Using Digital Twins for Simulation

 Using digital twins to build a workload generator enables investigation of a wider range of scenarios than are likely to be encountered in typical, real-world use.
 Their parameterizable, stateful models of physical data sources help evaluate the ability of streaming analytics to analyze and respond in many possible situations.

-By using digital twins to generate telemtry, simulations can easily scale to respresent large numbers of devices.
-For example, you can implement a workload generator that models a large fleet of trucks by creating many instances of a digital twin for a truck.
+By using digital twin objects to generate telemtry, simulations can easily scale to respresent large numbers of devices.
+For example, you can implement a workload generator that models a large fleet of trucks by creating many instances of a digital twin model for a truck.
 This enables the simulation to generate workloads that correspond to the actual scale expected in a live system:

 Building a Large Simulation Model

-Digital twins also can implement a time-driven simulations model containing large groups of interacting physical entities.
+Digital twin objects also can implement a self-contained, time-driven simulation model containing large groups of interacting physical entities.
 For example, an airline simulation might need to model passengers, aircraft, airport gates, and air traffic sectors to assess the impact of weather delays and other outages (such as ground stops).
-Simulation digital twins maintain state information about the physical entities they represent, and they can run code at each time step in the simulation model’s execution to update their state.
+The model uses simulation digital twin objects to maintain state information about the physical entities they represent, and they run code at time steps in the simulation model’s execution to update their state.
 They also can exchange messages to model interactions.

-Here is a depiction of an airline tracking simulation with digital twins that implement aircraft airports, and passengers:
+Here is a depiction of an airline tracking simulation with digital twin objects that implement aircraft airports, and passengers:

 You can vary the speed that a simulation runs relative to real time.
 For example, simulations can run at the same speed as real time to help demonstrate and visualize evolving behavior.
 They can run faster than real time to deliver predictions as quickly as possible.